Washington Metro rolling stock: Other uses

-6182–6183 were removed from passenger service and now serve as "money train" cars in a yellow vinyl wrap.
+In May 2019, 6182–6183 were removed from passenger service and now serve as "money train" cars in a yellow vinyl wrap.
 These cars replaced cars 8000–8001 (formerly 1010–1011), one of three 1000-series pairs that originally served on the money train.
+Since late 2023, the yellow vinyl wrap was removed and was repainted into an all silver design.

 7000-series

-In April 2013, WMATA moved forward with plans to order 528 railcars from Kawasaki, called the 7000-series, to replace the 1000 and 4000-series cars, and to provide service for the Dulles Corridor Metrorail Project, otherwise known as the Silver Line.
+In April 2013, WMATA moved forward with plans to order 528 railcars from Kawasaki, called the 7000-series, to replace the 1000-series cars and to provide service for the Dulles Corridor Metrorail Project, otherwise known as the Silver Line.

 Features

 In a February 8, 2007, press release, Metro stated that the new 7000-series cars would have a similar appearance to the 6000-series cars manufactured by Alstom.
 However, in a January 2008 press release, Metro indicated that the design for the 7000-series cars would have a completely different appearance from that of the current rail cars.
 The exterior would feature a stainless steel body rather than the aluminum of earlier designs.
 Inside, seats would be taller and more ergonomically designed, carpeting would be replaced with a resilient floor covering, the grab bars along the ceiling would contain spring-loaded handles, and the cars would contain security cameras, automated announcements, as well as LCD displays to provide train information.

 Like previous cars, 7000-series cars are configured as semi-permanently coupled married pairs.
 However, unlike previous cars, the 7000-series cars do not have an operator's cab in every car: even-numbered "A" cars have operator's cabs, while odd-numbered "B" cars do not.
 The "B" cars can be operated as necessary using smaller hostler controls instead.
 The married pairs are composed of one of each type.
-This arrangement favors four- and eight-car trains in A–B–B–A and A–B–B–A–A–B–B–A configurations, but six-car trains in A–B–B–A–B–A and trains in any configuration are also possible.
+This arrangement favors four- and eight-car trains in A–B–B–A and A–B–B–A–A–B–B–A configurations, but six-car trains in A–B–B–A–B–A and trains in any configuration are also in use.
 The following diagram depicts an eight-car train, with couplers represented by crosses and semi-permanent link bars represented by dashes.